 The history of Olton Boulevard East

 At the time of the Tithe Map, what we know now as the western part of Olton Boulevard East from Shaftmoor Lane to Shirley Road had one house at the Fox Hollies Road end (here a house and shop, later Clifton House).
 The first houses on the road appeared in the late 1870s.
 This stretch was then known as Marsh Lane.
 By 1888 it had been renamed as Greenwood Road.
 That name remained until 1927, after which the eastern stretch beyond Shirley Road was constructed as a bypass for the centre of Acocks Green and the whole road became Olton Boulevard East.
-While the part of the road between Shaftmoor Lane and Shirley Road was made into a dual carriageway, the rest has remained two-way traffic.
+While the part of the road between Shaftmoor Lane and Shirley Road was made into a dual carriageway, the rest remained two-way traffic until the northern side was reduced to a service road as part of the Birmingham Cycle Revolution around 2018.
+Two-way cycling is possible on this side, but both ends have been barred to cars.
 Since the Warwick Road up to the Green from the east has been made mostly 20mph, those drivers who prefer 30mph have been able to choose Olton Boulevard East and Fox Hollies Road as an alternative to proceeding in a stately manner through the Warwick Road shopping area.

 Initially the houses were named, although the names sometimes changed.
 Around 1924, the houses were numbered.
 From 1930 onwards, a large number of council houses were built on both sides of the road, and a small number of private ones too.